smoeding/puppet-file_capability/REFERENCE.md

 Whether to manage the package providing the `getcap` and `setcap` executables with this class.
 If the package is managed by this class it will be installed before any `file_capability` resource is created.
+The default value is `true` as defined in the module hiera data.

 ##### `package_ensure`